 However, intermittent fasting is aimed at altering metabolism.
 In large doses, drinks such as tea or coffee can affect metabolism and thus the effect of intermittent fasting.
 Therefore, it is better to limit their consumption to 1-2 cups in 12 hours.
-Moreover, drinking tea on an empty stomach can cause nausea and can intensify “hunger cramps,” increasing the stomach’s acidity, which is not the best condition for abstaining from food.
+Moreover, drinking tea on an empty stomach can cause nausea and bloating and can intensify “hunger cramps,” increasing the stomach’s acidity, which is not the best condition for abstaining from food.
 If you can’t go without tea, brew it as lightly as possible, use herbal tea, and don’t overdrink it.

 The Effect of Tea Caffeine on Fasting

 All types of tea, except herbal teas, are made from the leaves of the Chinese camellia bush.
 The type depends on the oxidation state of the leaves.
 Green tea does not undergo fermentation (or this process takes no more than two days), and black tea is processed from two weeks to a month.
 Both types are good for health but contain different amounts of vitamins and minerals and have different medicinal properties.